It's OK to quit drinking. Nobody needs to drink.

 - Do you drink more than you want to?
 It’s OK to stop.

 - Do you think about drinking all the time?
 I did too until I stopped.
+I send out daily emails of support (anonymous).

 - Do you find it hard to quit?
 I did too.
 All the more reason to stop now.